urban-tep/DDF-SDD/source/classes/class_terradue_1_1_portal_1_1_wps_provider.rst

 bool                   GetTaskResult()                Gets the task result.

-WpsProcessOffering     GetProcessOffering()           Gets the process offering.
+WpsProcessOffering     GetProcessOffering()           Get all the process offering of the WPS provider

 ====================== ============================== ===============================================================